isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1274.md

 ---
-title: 'Auto Welding Carriage'
+title: 'Liquid Filling Machine'
 permalink: /productivity-solutions-grant/solutionrepo/solution1274
 ---

-## Auto Welding Carriage
+## Liquid Filling Machine

 ## Overview

 **Description**

-Manual welding is manpower intensive and time-consuming, depending on skills and experience of the welder.
-Auto welding carriage can be mounted onto steel plates or structures, and only require an operator to control the equipment.
-Set up and process is less tedious, with higher and consistent weld quality.
-Multiple welding jobs can be done at the same time when connected.
+A fully or semi-automated filling machine replaces manual liquid filling into drums/pallets IBC and/or other containers.
+The machine can be customised to fit unit requirements eg. 200L/120L drum or 1L/3L tin/jerry cans.
+Semi-automatic: Operator involved in the process (e.g. placing the containers under nozzles, transferring containers to the next process)
+Fully automatic: Operator ensures settings are correct, minimal mechanical adjustment required

-Cost of equipment capped at $18,750 per unit
+Cost of equipment capped at $37,500 per unit

 ## Solution Packages Option(s)